WebAssembly/design/JS.md

 1. Otherwise `e` must be a [table](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L13) `t`:
   1. Assert: There is an element `table` in `tables` whose `table.[[Table]]` is `t`.
   1. Return that `table`.

-Note: For the purpose of the above algorithm, two [closure](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/instance.ml#L7) values are considered equal if and only if:

-* Either they are both WebAssembly functions for the same instance and referring to the same function definition.
-* Or they are identical host functions (i.e., each host function value created from a JavaScript function is considered fresh).

 Let `exportsObject` be a new [frozen](https://tc39.github.io/ecma262/#sec-object.freeze) plain JS object with [[Prototype]] set to Null and with properties defined